Classifying Triangles Based on Sides

 A triangle that has two sides of equal length is called an isosceles triangle.
 We can get all sorts of isosceles triangles.
 There are acute isosceles triangles, obtuse isosceles triangles, and right isosceles triangles.
 They all have different angles, but since isosceles refers to sides only, they're all are equal in terms of their isosceles-ness.

-If each side of a triangle goes its own way in terms of side length, we say that it is a scalene triangle.
-Actually, that's not really true.
-They're called scalene, but we usually don't say anything about it.
+If each side of a triangle goes its own way in terms of side length, we say that it's a scalene triangle.
 So many triangles are scalene that mathematicians just assume triangles are scalene unless stated otherwise.
 That's called being scalene-normative, but since we're studying math too, we'll succumb to peer pressure.

 What would be the best description of ∆ABC if ∠ACD = 79°?